The Muny

 The St. Louis Municipal Opera Theatre (commonly known as The Muny) is an amphitheater located in St. Louis, Missouri.
 The theatre seats 11,000 people with about 1,500 free seats in the last nine rows that are available on a first come, first served basis.

-The Muny seasons run every year from mid-June to mid-August.
+The Muny season runs every year from mid-June to mid-August.
 It is run by a nonprofit organization.
 The current president and chief executive is Kwofe Coleman.
 The current artistic director and executive producer is Mike Isaacson.

 History

 In 1914, Luther Ely Smith began staging pageant-masques on Art Hill in Forest Park.
 In 1916, a grassy area between two oak trees on the present site of The Muny was chosen for a production of As You Like It produced by Margaret Anglin and starring Sydney Greenstreet with a local cast of "1,000 St. Louis folk dancers and folk singers" in connection with the tercentenary of Shakespeare's death.
 The audience sat in portable chairs on a gravel floor.

 Soon after, the Convention Board of the St. Louis Advertising Club was looking for an entertainment feature for its 13th annual convention, which was to take place June 3, 1917.
 Mayor Henry Kiel, attorney Guy Golterman, and Parks Commissioner Nelson Cunliff stepped in and, in 49 days (not counting seven lost to rain), created the first municipally owned outdoor theatre in the United States.
 On June 5, 1917, the opera Aida was presented on what would become the Muny stage.

 In 1919, the new theatre received a name: St. Louis Municipal Opera Theatre, or "The Muny" for short.
 The first show under the Muny banner was Robin Hood, which opened on June 16, 1919, and featured Mayor Kiel as King Richard.
 Concerts were performed here prior to the opening of Riverport Amphitheatre in 1991.

 By the beginning of the 1921 season, the facility had a new permanent stage.
 Its base was concrete to prevent damage from floods, such as one that damaged the theater's equipment on opening night in 1919.
 Improvements for 1922 included a new pergola, 750 permanent opera chairs, 500 parking spaces for automobiles, and the addition of "comfort stations".
 Additions for 1923 included 1,800 permanent seats, an extra stage for rehearsals, and a sound amplifier to enable people in the back of the audience to hear as well as those in the front.